vigneshbhuvan-nus/tp/docs/DeveloperGuide.md

 - stores a `UserPref` object that represents the user’s preferences.
 - stores the word bank data.
-- exposes an unmodifiable `ObservableList<Deck>` and `ObservableList<Entry>` that can be 'observed'.
+- exposes an unmodifiable `ObservableList<Deck>` named `observedDecks` and `ObservableList<Entry>` named `observedEntries` that can be 'observed'.
 E.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
 - does not depend on any of the other three components.

 ### <a name="storage-component"></a> 3.6 Storage component